yuvalmGS/gigaspaces-wiki-jekyll/sbp/embedding-xap-for-oems.markdown

 ## Acquiring and Installing XAP

-Acquiring XAP is simple: download an archive from the [Current Releases|http://www.gigaspaces.com/LatestProductVersion] page.
+Acquiring XAP is simple: download an archive from the depanlinkCurrent Releasestengahlinkhttp://www.gigaspaces.com/LatestProductVersionbelakanglink page.

 Installation of XAP is just as easy as getting XAP is: since it's a simple archive, unzip it into a directory of your choice.